pavitrakumar78/Java-Web-Search-engine-and-Crawler/readme.md

 + Any server (I used glassfish 4.1)

 ##To do:
-+ Move logo.png to imgaes
++ Move logo.png to images
 + Move small-logo.png to images

 + create another repo for the web crawler (back-end)